Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

 There have been many analysts who suggested Netflix could enhance its revenue by using advertisement, but the streaming provider reclined, explaining that this would lower the customer experience, which is its main value proposition, after all.

 Nowadays, Netflix offers three different plans of membership, which may be upgraded or downgraded at any time.
 They are:

 - Basic: for the lowest fee, you have unlimited movies and TV shows, and you can watch the content on any device (laptop, TV, smartphone, tablet …), but HD is not available and you can watch only one screen at a time.

 - Standard: in this plan, you have HD available and you can have two screens on at the same time.

-All of the plans can be cancelled anytime.
+All of the plans can be canceled anytime.
 And the cost of the plans changes according to the country, but they are usually very affordable.

 Is Netflix profitable?

 For sure Netflix has a huge cost structure and, at the beginning of the current business model, the company had to invest a lot in order to accomplish the kind of video collection it wanted to offer the customers.